2021 MotoE World Cup

-The 2021 MotoE World Cup (known officially as the 2021 FIM Enel MotoE World Cup for sponsorship reasons) was the third season of the MotoE World Cup for electric motorcycle racing, and was part of the 73rd F.I.M.
+The 2021 MotoE World Cup (known officially as the 2021 FIM Enel MotoE World Cup for sponsorship reasons) was the third season of the MotoE World Cup for electric motorcycle racing, and was a support series of the 73rd F.I.M.
 Grand Prix motorcycle racing season.

 The Cup was won by Spanish rider Jordi Torres for the second consecutive season at the final round in Misano.

 Teams and riders

 All teams used the series-specified Energica Ego Corsa.